ujjwal3067/ExperimentalOS/README.md

-# work in progress ( tutorial : https://os.phil-opp.com/ )
+-  work in progress ( tutorial : https://os.phil-opp.com/ )
+-  goal : use this base to implement some scheduling algorithms + other experimentation